lpryszcz/htseq/doc/otherparsers.rst

       .. function:: VariantCall.unpack_info( infodict )

-         This function parses the info-string and replaces it with a dict rperesentation if the infodict of the originating VCF_Reader is provided.
+         This function parses the info-string and replaces it with a dict representation if the infodict of the originating VCF_Reader is provided.

 Example Workflow for reading the dbSNP in VCF-format (obtained from `dbSNP <ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606/VCF/v4.0/00-All.vcf.gz>_`):